 State and federal funding which principally support the FOUNDATION are determined by the number of enrolled students.
-Enrollment for the 2018/2019 increased in comparison to the 2017/2018 school year.
-The FOUNDATION expects to see increases in enrollment for the 2019/2020 school year.
+Enrollment for the 2019/2020 increased in comparison to the 2018/2019 school year.
+The FOUNDATION expects to see increases in enrollment for the 2020/2021 school year.
+The FOUNDATION is aware that the COVID-19 outbreak is expected to have an effect on the FOUNDATION's financial position and results of operations.
+See the subsequent event footnote for further information.